 Management is responsible for the preparation, presentation and integrity of the Company's financial statements, accounting and financial reporting principles, internal controls and procedures designed to ensure compliance with accounting standards, applicable laws and regulations.
 The Audit Committee is responsible for appointing, compensating, overseeing and, where appropriate, discharging and replacing the Company's independent registered public accounting firm (the "independent accounting firm").
 In addition, the Audit Committee is involved in the selection of the lead audit engagement partner whenever a rotational change is required by applicable law or listing standards or for any other reason.
 The independent accounting firm is responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles.
-In addition, the independent accounting firm will express its own opinion on the effectiveness of the Company's internal controls over financial reporting.
+In addition, the Audit Committee is responsible for Company's internal controls over financial reporting.
 The Audit Committee is responsible for monitoring and overseeing these processes.